Clark Sheppard, Celebrating Sedona’s Magic and Beauty – with award-winning, “Whimsical Landscape Art,” paintings in Oil/Acrylic/Watercolor.

 Most recently, having been discovered by Nimin Chen, owner of 2 Southern California Art Galleries, I had the honor of showing 12 of my original paintings in Guangzhou, China.
 Having sold 4 of my original paintings, on the opening night to private collectors, humbled me.

 Former President George W. Bush is a proud owner of my award-winning “Patriotic Longhorns.”
-My award-winning art has been in SouthwestArt Magazine, Cowboys & Indians, American Cowboy, Texas Monthly, and True West magazines.
-Sedona Art Studios is proud to sponsor “Sedona International Film Festival” My original watercolor of “Goulding’s Stagecoach” hangs in the “Stagecoach” restaurant at Gouldings Lodge in Monument Valley, AZ.
+My art has been featured in SouthwestArt Magazine, Cowboys & Indians, American Cowboy, Texas Monthly, and True West magazines.
+Additionally, numerous local Sedona newspapers, art gallery guides, and magazines have featured Sedona Art Studios with articles and photographs of my work.
+Sedona Art Studios is proud to have sponsored “Sedona International Film Festival.”
+My original watercolor of “Goulding’s Stagecoach” hangs in the “Stagecoach” restaurant at Gouldings Lodge in Monument Valley, AZ.